-Since the year end, TerpeneTech announced that it had successfully launched its first product, an odour neutraliser initially into the French market.
-TerpeneTech has made significant advances in the development and commercialisation of "GO-ETM" products since it signed its licence agreement with Eden and is expected to launch a number of further products this year in Europe and the USA.
+In 2014, TerpeneTech announced that it had successfully launched its first product, an odour neutraliser initially into the French market.
+TerpeneTech has made significant advances in the development and commercialisation of GO-E products since it signed its licence agreement with Eden and by the end of 2014 had launched a number of other products this year into the market.